The Libertines: Reunion (2010)

-Doherty and Barât remained out of contact for several months after the Libertines had ended, due to Doherty's spiralling drug abuse.
+Doherty and Barât were out of contact for several months after the Libertines had ended, due to Doherty's spiralling drug abuse.
 Members of the band reunited several times on stage through the years to play Libertines songs, but talks of a reunion remained tepid as Doherty and Barât concentrated on their respective bands Babyshambles and Dirty Pretty Things.
 A retrospective collection Time for Heroes - The Best of The Libertines was released in 2007.

-It wouldn't be until 2010, when it was announced on 29 March, that the Libertines were to reform for the Reading and Leeds Festivals in 2010.
-They were special guests to headliners Arcade Fire on Friday 27 August at Bramham Park, Leeds and Saturday 28 August at Little John's Farm, Reading.
-Following the announcement, the band held a press conference on 31 March 2010 to discuss their reformation at the Boogaloo pub.
-The press conference then turned into an impromptu "guerilla gig" with the band playing many of their old tunes.
+It was announced on 29 March 2010, that the Libertines were reuniting for the Reading and Leeds Festivals in 2010.
+They were special guests for headliners Arcade Fire on Friday 27 August at Bramham Park, Leeds and Saturday 28 August at Little John's Farm, Reading.
+After the announcement, the band held a press conference on 31 March 2010 to discuss their reformation at the Boogaloo pub.
+The press conference turned into an impromptu "guerilla gig" with the band playing many of their old tunes.
 The Reading and Leeds festival appearances were preluded by 2 nights at the HMV Forum.
 A 300-strong rehearsal gig for friends, family and some members of the musical press on Tuesday 24 August 2010 and a sold-out fans-only show on Wednesday 25 August.

-Doherty promised the Libertines' special guest performance at Reading and Leeds Festivals would be to be remembered.
+Doherty promised that the Libertines' special guest performance at Reading and Leeds Festivals would be remembered.
 The performance at the festival received very positive reviews from both fans and the press.
 After the gigs at the Reading and Leeds festival, it remained unclear as to what the Libertines would do next as both Carl Barât and Pete Doherty were embarking on solo tours.
 There were hints of more Libertines gigs in the future which both Barât and Doherty confirming they have received offers for gigs at some point in 2011.
-However, an interview with Carl Barât in May 2011 for NME magazine suggested the band did not have any current plans for future activities together.
+However, an interview with Carl Barât in May 2011 for NME suggested the band did not have any current plans for future activities together.

-In 2012, for the 2012 NME Awards, Barât stated, "I'm sure we'll do Libertines or something at some point."
-However, the Libertines still had no plans to reunite.
+In 2012, for the 2012 NME Awards, Barât said, "I'm sure we'll do Libertines or something at some point."
+However, the Libertines still had no plans to get back together.
 In the same interview, Barât said that for the majority of 2012 he would be focusing on acting, making the possibility of a reunion unlikely.
 Also in 2012, Doherty said that the Libertines definitely have a future as a band.